kpuryear/Puryear_Metis/README.md

 * wealthy populations
 * regions with an interest in tech

-We determined that our ideal audience consisted of wealthy, tech-focused individuals, who use high-traffic subway stations.

 To utilize those distinct factors, we approached the data from 3 different angles:

 1. Obtain MTA turnstile data: